Back-end Engineering Articles

 ^

-So the answer is in error itself.
+So the answer is in the error itself.
 Ruby is expecting a string as a symbol.
-Remember that symbols are similar to strings, but they help us identify in hashes.
+Remember that symbols are similar to strings, but it help us as an identifier in hashes.

-Another question, can we have Booleans as keys?
-Yes, we can; let's do it.
+Other question, can we have Booleans as keys?
+Yes we can, let’s do it

 2.6.8 :131 > hash = {true => 1, false => 2}